shanet/pirep/README.md

 ## Philosophy

 Pirep is intended to be a minimalist website.
-It's development adheres to the following high-level principles:
+Its development adheres to the following high-level principles:

 * Prefer a heavy backend with a lightweight frontend.
 * Use third party libraries sparingly and only where strictly necessary to avoid bloat and abandonware.